Antônio Pizzonia

 Antônio Reginaldo Pizzonia Júnior (born 11 September 1980) is a Brazilian professional racing driver who has raced in Formula One and the Champ Car World Series.
 Born in Manaus, he started his car racing career in the Formula Vauxhall Junior series in 1997 and then progressed through various junior formulae, winning the Formula Vauxhall Junior Winter Festival in 1997, the Formula Vauxhall Junior and Formula Renault Winter Festival in 1998, the Formula Renault 2.0 UK in 1999, and the British Formula 3 Championship in 2000.

-For 2001 and 2002, he entered the Formula 3000, with his best championship finish being sixth in 2001.
+For 2001 and 2002, Pizzonia entered the Formula 3000, with his best championship finish being sixth in 2001.
 In 2003, he was signed by the Jaguar Formula One team, but following poor results, was released during the season.
 In 2004, he replaced the injured Ralf Schumacher at Williams in several events, securing his first Formula One points in the process.

-In 2005, he replaced Nick Heidfeld at Williams, but was released from his contract at the end of the season.
+In 2005, Pizzonia replaced Nick Heidfeld at Williams, but was released from his contract at the end of the season.
 Since then, he has competed in multiple series, such as the Champ Car World Series, the Superleague Formula, Stock Car Brasil, and the FIA GT1 World Championship.

 Racing career

 Pre-Formula One

 From 1991 to 1996, Pizzonia competed in various karting series.
 In 1997, he moved to Britain and competed in Formula Vauxhall Junior; Pizzonia placed second, and won the Winter Festival.
 In 1998, in addition to taking the Championship in Formula Vauxhall Junior, he won the Formula Renault Winter Festival.

-His 1999 season was even more successful, winning the Formula Renault 2.0 UK series and finishing second in the Formula Renault 2.0 Eurocup.
-In 2000, Pizzonia took five wins on his way to winning the British Formula 3 Championship.
+Pizzonia's 1999 season was even more successful, winning the Formula Renault 2.0 UK series and finishing second in the Formula Renault 2.0 Eurocup.
+In 2000, Pizzonia took five wins on his way to winning the British Formula 3 Championship, and also winning the Autosport National Racing Driver of the Year Award.
 For 2001, Pizzonia switched to the Formula 3000 series, winning one race and finishing sixth in the championship.